-Yes, the Bureau of Emergency Medical Services oversees all EMS training in Utah and has approved our program.
+Yes, our EMT and AEMT programs meet or exceed the EMS Educational Standards of the NREMT and are approved by the Bureau of Emergency Medical Services (BEMS).
+BEMS oversees all EMS training in Utah.
 Once a student successfully completes the program, the Course Coordinator recommends the student for testing by the NREMT.
 All practical testing is done on site (a student may choose to test somewhere else) and the written exam is conducted off site at an approved location.
 See Testing Information for each course.
 If a student successfully passes the exams – both written and skills, he or she is issued certification as an EMT or A-EMT depending on certification the student is applying for.

 Back to Top

 What is the cost of the course and what is included?

 The cost of the EMT course is $895 (plus BEMS fee of $115, and NREMT written test fee of $70 and school psychomotor testing fee of $95).
 The cost of the AEMT course is $785 (plus BEMS fee of $115 and NREMT written test fee of $100, and a school testing fee $125).